Raul leading Real Madrid revolution with UEFA Youth League title | Goal.com

 Raul leading Real Madrid revolution with UEFA Youth League title

-On Tuesday, as all hell broke loose at Camp Nou when Lionel Messi served his notice to leave Barcelona via burofax, Real Madrid beat Benfica 3-2 in Switzerland in the UEFA Youth League final.
+On Tuesday, as all hell broke loose at Camp Nou when Lionel Messi served his notice to leave Barcelona via burofax, Real Madrid were beating Benfica 3-2 in Switzerland in the UEFA Youth League final.

 The Juvenil A side’s triumph was Madrid’s first since the tournament was founded in 2013.
 Indeed, this was Real’s first appearance in the final of the competition.